Information for International-Qualifying BC Athletes

 Youth International 1 minimum threshold of performance

-Youth Minimum Threshold of Performance (78%)
+Youth Minimum Threshold of Performance (64% of Senior Marker)

 Female